 - Using albuterol as your ONLY asthma treatment may contribute to fatal asthma, because the albuterol does not manage chronic inflammation in the airways, the cause of asthma (This is why you should always use your asthma meds as prescribed.)

 - Boys are twice as likely to develop asthma as girls, but the exact reason is unknown.
-Studies show boys are more likely to have a positive allergy tests, to show more bronchial hyperresponsiveness and to appear to have different patterns of airway function development.
+Studies show boys are more likely to have a positive allergy tests, to show more bronchial hyperresponsiveness and appear to have different patterns of airway function development.

 - Socioeconomic status and asthma fatality are inversely related.
 In other words, the poorer you are, the more likely you are to die from your asthma (probably because the poor have less access to asthma wisdom, medicine and good care and they are more exposed to common asthma triggers such as pollution, dust, cockroaches and animal dander).

 - African Americans have an increased incidence of asthma than whites.
-Socioeconomic status may be a factor, but recent studies show higher IgE serum levels and higher prevalence for bronchial responsivemenss in blacks as compared with whites.
+Socioeconomic status may be a factor, but recent studies show higher IgE serum levels and higher prevalence for bronchial hyper-responsiveness in blacks as compared with whites.

-There, I spared you a 607-page read.
 The bottom line here is that asthma awareness is an important first step to taking care of this disease.
 And with proper care, those with asthma can lead an active, healthy life.